 What is National Foreign Language Week?

-Every March, schools around America celebrate National Foreign Language Week to discuss the joys of learning a new language and to bring awareness to the importance of studying foreign languages.
+Every March, schools around America celebrate National Foreign Language Week or World Language Week to discuss the joys of learning a new language and to bring awareness to the importance of studying foreign languages.
 The story of National Foreign Language Week starts with the members of the national foreign language honor society, Alpha Mu Gamma, who gathered together as early as 1955 to honor students who excelled at foreign languages.

 In 1957, America celebrated the first Foreign Language Week.
 At the suggestion of the national foreign language honor society, Alpha Mu Gamma, schools and universities all over America united during this week.
 Even the President of the United States at the time, President Eisenhower, gave his support for this annual celebration as he too believed that the study of other languages can promote closeness and understanding amongst the different countries in the world.